scs-edpo/lab02Part2-kafka-EyeTracking/README.md

 - The eye-tracking data captures the gazes of two developers doing pair programming
 - We use Kafka producers and consumers to simulate this system

+## Objectives

+- Understanding the use of several producers and consumers with different configurations for topics and partitions
+- Hands-on a custom serializer and partitioner
+- Understanding how Kafka performs rebalancing and how it affects the distribution of partitions among consumers
+- Understanding offsets and manual offset commits

 ## Overview

 This lab consists of two parts.